msojocs/fiddler-everywhere-enhance/README.md

     ```
 10. Copy `ClientApp/dist/main-XXXXXXXXX.js` to `ClientApp/dist/main-XSH4ELY7.original.js`
 11. Copy `Resources/app/out/main.js` to `Resources/app/out/main.original.js`
-12. Modify file `main-XXXXXXXXXX.js` and file `main.js` as instructed bellow.
+12. Modify file `main-XXXXXXXXXX.js` and file `main.js` as instructed below.
 13. Copy `server/file` -> `Contents/Resources/app/out/file`

 > You may need to recompile `libfiddler` (or fiddler.dll in 5.17.0+) and `libopen` by yourself.

-# How to Modity main.XXXXXXXXXX.js & main.js
+# How to Modify main.XXXXXXXXXX.js & main.js

 ## For main.js